RussellSchwedhelm/ST10065470_RussellSchwedhelm_PROG7311_POE/README.txt

 ----------------------------------------------------------------------------------------------------------
 Reset Password
 ~~~~~~~~~~~~~~
-Welcome to the reset password page of our application!
+Welcome to the reset password page!
 This page allows you to reset your password if
 you've forgotten it.
 Below, you'll find guidance on how to navigate the page and what information to provide:
 ---------------------------------------
 Reset Password Form: